johnhenry/understate/readme.md

 state.set(increment, true);//*<ID>:2
 ```

-In addition, passing a second, truthy argument to the "set" function will also cause the reinstate object to internally index it's state by id.
+In addition, passing a second, truthy argument to the "set" function will also cause the Understate object to internally index it's state by id.
 This id can later be used to access any indexed states by passing it to the "get" method.

 ```javascript
 var log = value => console.log(value);